Protein is king when your goal is to build muscle, which is why you need to use a high-quality supplement from the very start of your fitness journey.

 For this review, I purchased the 25.6-ounce package of gourmet chocolate.

-The flavor was good, and it mixed well.
+The protein powder flavor was good, and it mixed well for my protein intake.
 I have spoken to clients who are committed to this brand and flavor and like that it is available in a five-pound sturdy, airtight tub.

 One scoop (32 gram) serving of the chocolate flavor contains: